phasorpy/phasorpy/docs/contributing.rst

 and must pass before code or documentation can be accepted.

-Other PhasorPy developers will review the pull request to check and help to improve its implementation, documentation, and style.
+Other PhasorPy developers will review the pull request to check and help improve its implementation, documentation, and style.

 Pull requests must be approved by a
 `PhasorPy organization member <https://github.com/orgs/phasorpy/people>`_